ekaratnida/DADS5001-Data-Analytics-and-Data-Science-Tools-and-Programming/notebooks/en/pinot_python.md

 You can use the Pinot UI or REST API to create this schema.

 2. **Create a Table**:
    Define a real-time table that specifies Kafka as the ingestion source.
+(Video to config Pinot and Kafka: https://drive.google.com/file/d/119KfmpyWeD_1TqYoJpiXmXjRuEel82zZ/view)

 ```json
 {